saha23s/sulagna-saha-rasha/collections/_posts/2023-07-22-mid-term-project-updates.md

 authors: ["Sulagna Saha"]
 categories: ["Open Source"]
 tags: ["Writing"]
-description: Things to keep on mind
+description: Lessons I am carrying with me from my project
 ---

-**Writing 2000 Lines of Code**
+**Writing almost 2000 Lines of Code**

-Writing 2000 lines of code used to seem to be just about a large number.
-But in reality, it's more about the challenge of building this project by myself.
+I never had thought of estimating how many lines of code I have contributed until I was asked in an interview.
+This project provided me with the opportunity to have an experience to mention in an interview that "Yeah, see, I have coded a lot!"

-This was a new experience for me and taught me two important lessons:
+Jokes apart, this was a new experience for me and taught me two important lessons:

-- _Sticking to a routine_: Writing code every day and keeping the patience to slowly improve it is important for such big tasks.
+- _Sticking to a routine_: Writing code every day and keeping the patience to slowly improve it is important for such tasks.
 - _Keeping things organized_: By arranging files neatly, the code becomes easier for others to understand, which can help with teamwork.

 **Learning About Test Driven Development (TDD)**